-The Insider Trading Policy outlines, in detail, the standards of conduct that apply to associates and Directors of Regions, and their related persons, whenever they are conducting certain securities transactions as described therein, whether such transactions are conducted for themselves or on behalf of others.
-Every associate and Director is expected to read and understand the Insider Trading Policy and to adhere to its provisions.
+The Insider Trading Policy outlines, in detail, the standards of conduct that apply to associates and Directors of Regions whenever they are conducting certain securities transactions as described therein, whether such transactions are conducted for themselves or on behalf of others.
+Every associate and Director is expected to read and understand the Insider Trading.
+Policy and to adhere to its provisions.